RakibRahman/Go/OOP-Notes.md

 An interface defines a contract or a set of methods that implementing classes must provide.
 It specifies what methods a class must implement but does not provide the implementation details.
 Interfaces promote decoupling and enhance code flexibility and reusability by ensuring that different classes can interact with each other through a common set of methods.
  An interface consists only unimplemented methods.

+ #  principles of OOAD

+- Abtraction -  Hiding the complex implementation details and exposing only the essential behavior.
+- Encapsulation -Controlling access to properties and behaviors using access modifiers (private, protected, public).
+- Decomposition - Breaking down a system into smaller, manageable objects.
+- Generalization -  Identifying common behavior among objects and creating a base class to represent it.
+- Association - Two objects exist independently but can interact with each other.
+- Aggregation - A unidirectional association where one object contains another, but the contained object can exist independently.
+- Composition -  A strong relationship where one object is composed of another, and the contained object cannot exist without the container.